watsonbox/exportify/README.md

 ## Usage

-Click “Get Started”, grant Exportify *read-only* access to your playlists and library, then click the “Export” button to start the export.
+Click “Get started”, grant Exportify *read-only* access to your playlists and library, then click the “Export” button to start the export.

-Click “Export All” to save a ZIP file containing one CSV file for each playlist in your account.
+Click “Export all” to save a ZIP file containing one CSV file for each playlist in your account.
 This may take a while when many (large) playlists exist.

 ### Re-importing playlists